Concours

 • Use of automated car washes (it is highly recommended you avoid these).

-• Colors sensitive to exposure (e.g. red).
+• Paint colors sensitive to sun exposure (e.g. red).

-• Hardness and durability of wax used.
+• Hardness and durability of the wax or sealant.

 3. Work in the correct order – start with the gentlest possible treatment when dealing with problem areas.
 Work your way up to the strongest/harshest materials only as needed, and always make sure the material you’re using won’t cause damage.

-6. Do not over clean or strip areas beyond OEM grading expectations
+6. Do not over-clean or strip areas beyond OEM grading expectations

 7. Always wear soft clothes, and remove personal jewelry.
-Ladies with long hair should tie it up in pony tail for safety
+Ladies with long hair should tie it up in ponytail for safety.